codeforequity-at/botium-docs/docs/03_testing/01_testing_conversational_ai.rst

    HELLO_UTT

    #bot
-   Good morning, meat bag!
+   Good morning, humanoid!
 How can I help you this early ?

 And in the evening it is::